-Today the relevance of the insurance industry for the proper functioning of economies and the players within it is beyond question.
-Not only it is functioning but also development, in the first place, depends on the soundness of financial systems of which the insurance sector is one of the major players.
-The business world without insurance is unsustainable since risky business may not have the capacity to retain all kinds of risks in this ever-changing and uncertain global economy (Ahmed et al., 2011).
+"The auto insurance industry has been investing heavily in streamlining the claims process and those investments are starting to pay off in the form of faster cycle times and record levels of satisfaction," said Tom Super, head of property and casualty insurance intelligence at J.D.
+Power.
+28 October 2021 in the first place, depends on the soundness of business systems of which the insurance sector is one of the major players.
+The business world without insurance is unsustainable since risky business may not have the capacity to retain all kinds of risks in this everchanging and uncertain global economy (Ahmed et al., 2011).
 Insurance serves as a protection against economic loss arising due to an unexpected event (Butler and Francis, 2010).
 In other words, an insurance policy is designed to indemnify the insured against all sums for which the insurer is legally liable upon receipt of premium by the insurer in the occurrence of the peril insured against.